diagridio/catalyst-feedback/README.md

 ## Diagrid Catalyst

-Diagrid Catalyst provides a set of unified APIs designed to empower distributed application development.
-To learn more about Diagrid Catalyst, please visit the Catalyst documentation.
+Diagrid Catalyst is a suite of unified APIs for messaging, data and workflow.
+Catalyst frees developers from the fragmentation of code sprawl, infrastructure lock-in and ever-increasing security vulnerabilities.
+The APIs, which are based on the popular Cloud Native Computing Foundation (CNCF) open source project [Dapr](https://dapr.io/), enable developers to drastically reduce boilerplate code and can be used from any cloud and with existing infrastructure.

+Catalyst APIs are cloud-hosted and entirely consumption-based, implementing industry-standard patterns for workflow orchestration, Request/Response communication, Publish/Subscribe messaging, Connectors to external systems and Key/Value state management.
+To learn more and sign up for the Catalyst Early Access preview, visit [diagrid.io/catalyst](https://diagrid.io/catalyst).

 ## Providing Feedback

-We want to ensure your voice is heard as we prioritize product improvement opportunities.
-To share feedback related to product issues, feature requests, etc. please create a GitHub issue using the provided templates:
+We very much value user feedback and will prioritize user requested features, bugs and requests in product development.
+To share feedback, please create a GitHub issue using one of the provided templates:

 - Bug report: Provide feedback on a reproducible issue related to existing functionality.
 - Feature request: File an ask for a new feature or enhancement to an existing feature.
 - Documentation request: Request additions to product docs or tutorials.

-## Product Engagement

 ### Github Discussions
 Have questions about the product?
 Want to engage with other users on use cases?
 We encourage you to engage via GitHub Discussions.
 We have the following Discussion channels available today: